Trinity Teaching Framework

 Underpinned by evidence-based research and our unique context

 The Trinity High School Teaching and Learning framework is informed and underpinned by both the latest research evidence and our unique school context.
-Therefore, it is reviewed on a regular basis as new evidence comes to light and the needs of our school change.
-There have been some additional interwoven strands incorporated for the year 2023-2024, though the individual components remain unchanged, as these are known to alter long term memory and support learning.
-The framework will support progress for all students, including our most vulnerable learners, whilst allowing for teacher creativity and autonomy, so teachers feel empowered to be pioneers in their subject area.
+Our framework is aligned to the Bordesley Multi-Academy Trust ‘Principles of Teachings’ (Appendix 1) which sets out the role of both the teacher and the student in the process of learning.
+The framework is also reviewed regularly, considering the changing needs of our learners.
+So, for the academic year 2024-2025, our literacy focus is disciplinary, our assessment focus is summative, and our curriculum planning focus is KS3.
+We are also having a sharper focus on adaptive teaching, instructional coaching, and metacognitive learning.
+The framework will support progress for all students, including our most vulnerable learners (SEND PP and HPA), whilst allowing for teacher creativity and autonomy, so teachers feel empowered to be pioneers in their subject area.

-Our framework aligns to the latest research from the EEF on ‘Effective Professional Development’ and its recommendations:
+Our framework aligns to the latest research from the EEF on ‘Effective Professional Development’ (Appendix 2) and its recommendations:

 2. Ensure that professional development effectively builds knowledge, motivates staff, develops teaching techniques, and embeds practice.